MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 ## Defining new keys

 You define keys in AL code of a table object or table extension object.

-- A secondary key in a table extension object can include either fields from the table object it extends only or fields from the table extension object only.
+- A secondary key in a table extension object can include fields from the table object it extends only or fields from the table extension object only.
 You can't mix fields from the base table object and and table extension object in a key definition.
-- Secondary keys that include fields the base table object are added to the base table in SQL Server able fields are adare
+- In SQL Server, secondary keys that use fields the base table object are added to the base table in SQL Server.

 To define keys, add the `keys` keyword after the `fields` definition, and then add a `key` keyword for each key: